JoshDoody/joshdoody.github.io/_book_excerpts/negotiate/minimum-acceptable-salary.md

 Let’s take each of these items one by one to understand its significance and how it helps you determine your minimum acceptable salary.

-### Your current salary
+## Your current salary

 Chances are your goal is to increase your salary by taking a new job, so this is your starting point.
 Plus, it’s what you’ll ultimately measure your results against when your negotiation is finished.

-As I mentioned in "How to ace your next interview", you should *not* share this with the company!
+As I mentioned in [The Dreaded Salary Question]({{ site.baseurl }}/the-dreaded-salary-question/), you should *not* share this with the company!
 This number is for your eyes only!

-### Your market value for this job
+## Your market value for this job

-Estimating the market range and your market value for the job you’re pursuing is very important.
+Estimating the market range and [your market value]({{ site.baseurl }}/chapter/value/) for the job you’re pursuing is very important.
 This is your first step in determining the minimum salary you’ll accept for this job.
 Before you can set that minimum salary threshold, you need to understand what your skillset and experience are worth in your particular industry and for this particular job.

-This is important for *all* salary negotiations, including raises, so I wrote an entire chapter on the topic of estimating your market value.
-If you have not already read it, I strongly recommend you save your spot in this chapter and read the chapter on "How to estimate your market value" before you continue.
+This is important for *all* salary negotiations, including [raises]({{ site.baseurl }}/chapter/raise/), so I wrote an entire chapter on the topic of [estimating your market value]({{ site.baseurl }}/chapter/value/).
+If you have not already, I recommend estimating your market value before you continue.

-### The amount you think you can get
+## The amount you think you can get

 This is a ballpark number that you’ll keep private.
 It’s one metric for measuring your success in this negotiation.
-It represents what you think you’ll get without using what you learn in this chapter.
+It represents what you think you’ll get without using what you learn here.
 Think of it like this: This ballpark figure is what you’d answer if someone surprised you right after you sent your first application to the company by asking, "If they offered this job to you right now, what do you think they’d pay you?"

-My goal in this chapter is to help you exceed this number.
+My goal is to help you exceed this number.

-### What people in your target job at your target company are currently making
+## What people in your target job at your target company are currently making

-This step is similar to some of the steps in "How to estimate your market value", but it’s slightly different.
+This step is similar to some of the steps for [estimating your market value]({{ site.baseurl }}/chapter/value/), but it’s slightly different.
 Rather than trying to learn about salaries in your own company or elsewhere in the industry, you’re specifically focused on people doing your target job at your target company.

 There are a couple ways you could find this out.
 If you know a manager at this company, they may be able to give you a sense of what your target job pays there.